ITNerdSpace/jekyll/_posts/2018-07-10-define-verilog-parameters-at-synthesis-time-yosys.md

 - [Override verilog parameters](https://github.com/YosysHQ/yosys/issues/132)

 Furthermore, in both case it would also have required me to create a yosys script template where I would then replace the variable with it's value.
 So I think at the end, I would also need m4 (or similar mechanism.
 Right now I feel happier with my approach :).

+## Full source

+I have implemented this technique in my HRM CPU project.
+[Here](https://github.com/adumont/hrm-cpu/commit/49c44b773ed24270388aa9cdddc6b99d45d94300)'s the commit where I add all the bits to make that work, so you can see the whole example.